-For nearly a decade, we’ve offered premium features to help you gear up in Warcraft.
+For over a decade, we’ve offered premium features to help you gear up in Warcraft.
 Best in Bags was first launched with Cataclysm to help reforge your gear.
 Even though we’d been personally playing the game since Vanilla, our site wasn’t around then, so we didn’t have anything to revive for Classic’s relaunch.

 We also didn’t think there would be a need for a gear optimizer with Classic – everyone already played it, gear was simpler (or so we thought), and we figured there would be enough information for people to make decisions.